Building Upon the past

 We value tradition

 More than ever, Northern seeks to stay true to its tradition, even as it develops new programs and perspectives for ministry in the 21st century.
-Under our current President, Dr. Alistair Brown, the seminary remains strongly evangelical, ready to explore new ideas and take risks.
+Under our current President, Dr. William Shiell, the seminary remains strongly evangelical, ready to explore new ideas and take risks.

 Rooted in tradition with an eye to the future